Patishapta – kheer narkel nolen gurer Bengali pitha(pithe) Patishapta recipe step by step with video

-Best bengali patishapta recipe made with rice powder or chaler guri, grated coconut or narkel kora or kurano narkel, and date palm jaggery(khejur roser gur or nolen gur) and served with common khejur roser gur
+Served Best bengali patishapta pitha recipe, chaler patishapta recipe, gurer patishapta recipe, made with rice flour or chaler guri, grated coconut or narkel kora or kurano narkel, and date palm jaggery(khejur roser gur or nolen gur) and this food is festival sweet of West Bengal, Assam and Bangladesh, served with common khejur roser gur

-Method 1 : Super soft patisapta recipe with store bought rice flour
+Method 1 : How to make soft patisapta pitha with store bought rice flour

 Make patishapta’s batter withrice flour(chaler guro) and maida(plain all-purpose flour).That rice flour can be simply homemade or store-bought.
 The exact ratio of rice flour(1/2 cup) and maida(1 cup) can make it soft together.
 Though then first rice flour needs to soak in absolutely the same amount of water, mix it up well then soak the mixture in with another 1/2 cup of milk.
 Mix it well with 1/2 a cup of milk, make a lump-free batter and rest it for the next 15 mins.
 Then make a perfectly smooth & creamy batter got ready by blending milk and maida with soaked rice flour.
 Here the secret of this homemade sweet is how long the rice flour will be soaked in liquid(milk or water) makes a totally soft and fluffy crepe.
 Consistency of the batter also helps to make it soft, which should not be too thick or not too runny.
 As too thick batter will make the crepe hard whereas the too runny batter will make a soft crepe, that can be broken during rolling the pitha.
 That is you can easily make super soft patisapta pithe at home with store-bought rice flour too.

-Method 2: Traditional way of making super soft patishapta with homemade rice flour-
+Method 2: Traditional way of making super soft patishapta pitha with homemade rice flour-

 At my home, my mom prepares this dish in a traditional way.
 She used to make this sweet with homemade rice flour, prepared with overnight soaked gobindo bhog rice(atop chal) and parboiled rice(sidhdho chal) with 1:1 ratio.
 On the next day morning, my mom ground the soaked rice by hand in a Shil Nora(Shil Batta) or grindstone.
 Then soak it in a perfect ratio of water or milk(dudh) for almost 6-7 hours or till the evening, then before making the patisapta, mom would check the consistency of the batter.
 If got too thick use a little more water or milk in the mixture as per the requirement.
 Just remind not too thick not too runny batter.
 As I described before.
 So you must have seen, long hours soaking of rice and its flour can only make a soft patishapta crepe.
 That is our grandma’s cooking tricks to make a soft rice flour patisapta at home.

-Method 3: The most quick and easy way of making soft patishapta with suji & maida:
+Method 3: The most quick and easy way of making soft patishapta pitha with suji & maida:

-For making quick and easy patishapta recipes at home, need to make a pitha batter with maida(all-purpose flour) and suji(semolina).
-Just simply replace the rice flour with sooji as sooji will only make a little crunch made by rice flour, whereas maida will still keep it soft.
-Suji & maida ratio will be completely the same as the rice flour & maida ratio, I used in this recipe.
-Sujir patisapta is also delicious and super soft at the same time.
+To make quick and easy patishapta recipes at home, you need to make a pitha batter with maida(all-purpose flour) and suji(semolina).
+You can simply replace the rice flour with sooji, as sooji will only add a little crunch to rice flour, whereas maida will keep it soft.
+The suji & maida ratio will be completely the same as the rice flour & maida ratio I used in this recipe.
+Sujir patisapta is also delicious and super soft.

 Though people also simply make this crepe with only maida, that makes it soft but neither get the close taste nor a texture of the original patisapta.
 Even that maida-made crepe is quite close to “moida’r golaruti”(maida-based homemade soft savory pancake).